 Known in the US as the Bogen 3265

-It comes supplied with a quick release camera plate with secondary safety lock, a built-in bubble level -to which I never pay any attention- and tension adjustment for the grip handle, very useful control for heavier cameras, like the Nikon D5, a D850 with battery grip or the Nikon F6 with battery grip.
+It comes supplied with a quick release camera plate with secondary safety lock, a built-in bubble level - to which I never pay any attention - and tension adjustment for the grip handle which is very useful to control for heavier cameras, like the Nikon D5, a D850 with battery grip or the Nikon F6 with battery grip.

 With a typical pan-tilt head you first have to worry about the pan angle, then the downwards or upwards tilt and finally with the side inclination.
 With a typical ballhead you have to set the friction knob and if not a pro ballhead, each time you need to change the angle, you need to fumble with the knobs again.